Westminster Health Forum

 Online

-This conference will examine priorities and next steps for the development of hospitals in England, as well as for the wider NHS estate.
+This conference will examine priorities for the NHS estate and next steps for the development of hospitals in England.

-It is bringing together stakeholders and policymakers to discuss next steps for the recently reviewed New Hospital Programme, as well as the role of estates in delivering the shift from hospital to community as part of the wider 10-Year Health Plan.
+It is bringing together stakeholders and policymakers to discuss next steps for the recently reviewed New Hospital Programme, priorities for modernising and managing maintenance backlogs in the NHS estate, as well as the future outlook for the NHS estate and latest thinking on it’s role in delivering the shift from hospital to community as part of the wider 10-Year Health Plan.

 Design and implementation of the New Hospital Programme

-Following the announcement of a three-wave implementation plan for the New Hospital Programme, delegates will discuss practical steps for meeting the needs of patients and staff within hospital design, such as ensuring safety, and supporting accessibility, integration of new technology, and the wellbeing of those entering the hospital environment.
+Following the announcement of a three-wave implementation plan for the New Hospital Programme, delegates will discuss practical steps for meeting the needs of patients and staff within hospital design, such as ensuring safety, and supporting accessibility.
+Areas for discussion also include managing capacity and the healthcare needs of an ageing population, adaptability to emergency surge capacity and infection control, integration of new technology, and the wellbeing of those entering the hospital environment.

 The conference will also explore strategies for streamlining delivery, accelerating construction, and embedding sustainability into modernisation.
 Standardisation and the Hospital 2.0 template will also be considered, as designs are currently being developed, as well as future utilisation of space within NHS estates in line with increasing use of remote consultations and virtual wards.